santolucito/santolucito.github.io/COMS1002/2/index.md

 <a name="project2"></a>

-### Project 2: Live coding with Sonic Pi
+## Project 2: Live coding with Sonic Pi

-- Due Monday Nov 22, 11:59pm
+- Due Wed Nov 23, 11:59pm

 Your goal is to experience first-hand the practice of live coding.
 You will be using Sonic Pi.